 - nonstick cooking spray

-- Coat an 8-inch square baking pan with nonstick cooking spray and line with wax paper that has also been coated with non-stick spray.
+Coat an 8-inch square baking pan with nonstick cooking spray

-- Cut marshmallows into 1-inch squares (coat knife and spatula with nonstick spray if marshmallows are sticking.
-Combine cinnamon, powdered sugar and cornstarch together in a small bowl and toss marshmallows to coat with the mixture.
+Cut marshmallows into 1-inch squares (coat knife and spatula with nonstick spray if marshmallows are sticking.
+Combine cinnamon, powdered sugar and remaining nutmeg together in a bowl and toss marshmallows to coat with the mixture.